 Every spring the Brower Center presents Art/Act: Local, a juried exhibition featuring work by emerging and mid-career Bay Area artists.
 Rather than selecting works by approximately 20 artists responding to a theme, as in previous years, the Brower Center decided to re-imagine the exhibition’s format to provide expanded insight into the work of the selected artists.
 By presenting multiple works by only a handful artists and commissioning them to create new work for the exhibition, the Brower Center aims to present a more impactful exhibition with Sea Change that connects viewers more deeply to each artist’s perspective.

-* Due to unforeseen but unavoidable building repairs, a portion of the Hazel Wolf Gallery will be closed for demolition beginning May 19.
-To view Sea Change in its entirety, be sure to visit by Saturday, May 18.
+* Due to unforeseen building repairs, a portion of the Hazel Wolf Gallery closed beginning Mon, May 20.
+All of Lauren Elder’s work and a few pieces by Barbara Boissevain are no longer on view; the rest of Art/Act: Local – Sea Change remains up through May 29.
 Thank you for your understanding.

 Image: Oshio no. 5, reclaimed fishing rope on wood panel, 2018 by Ethan Estess